 Finding one minor mistake can change the direction of our entire day and make things add up that weren’t adding up at all.
 God has a way of doing this for us when we’re willing to adjust our ways to His.

 And also, for the record, just being able to speak your yucky feelings to a close confidant, so you can move on, is such a gift.
 Grace to you if this is where you are at.
-We all need word vomit sessions, a good night’s sleep, and new mornings.
+We all need word vomit sessions, a good night’s sleep, and new mornings and fresh coffee.
 You may not be defeated, you may just be tired.

 You aren’t defeated.